Critics slam Sen. Ron Johnson for unfounded claim that ‘fake Trump protesters’ led riots: ‘It’s disgraceful’

 Johnson is not the only conservative who has sought to raise doubts about the motives of the Capitol rioters and the damage done on Jan.
 6.

-Conservative commentator Dinesh D’Souza joined Laura Ingraham on Fox News Tuesday night to baselessly suggest that the riot was little more than “a bunch of rowdy people walking through a hallway,” and to belittle the Congressional staff who have sought therapy following the violent insurrection.
+Conservative commentator Dinesh D’Souza joined Laura Ingraham on Fox News on Tuesday night to baselessly suggest that the riot was little more than “a bunch of rowdy people walking through a hallway” and to belittle the congressional staff members who have sought therapy following the violent insurrection.
 Fox News host Tucker Carlson suggested Monday night that there is “no evidence that white supremacists were responsible for what happened on Jan.
-6,” despite evidence that members of hate groups and dozens of people on the FBI’s terror watch list were in D.C. during the riots.
-Interviews with Capitol police officers have also revealed that rioters hurled racist slurs during the attack.
+6,” despite evidence that members of hate groups and dozens of people on the FBI’s terrorist watch list were in D.C. during the riots.
+Interviews with Capitol Police officers have also revealed that rioters hurled racist slurs during the attack.

-Despite those efforts, videos taken on Jan.
-6, evidence surfaced by law enforcement officials and testimony at Tuesday’s hearing have illuminated what happened when Trump’s supporters stormed the Capitol.
+Despite those efforts to minimize the violence of Jan.
+6, videos taken on the day of the insurrection, evidence surfaced by law enforcement officials and testimony at Tuesday’s hearing have illuminated what happened when Trump’s supporters stormed the Capitol.

 “There is clear agreement that this was a planned insurrection, and I think most members here very firmly agree with that and I think it is important for the public to know that,” Klobuchar said at the close of Tuesday’s hearing.
 “This was planned, we now know this was a planned insurrection.
 It involved white supremacists, it involved extremist groups, and it certainly could have been so much worse except for the bravery of the officers.”